 Getting your personality across can also help you stand out.
 Says Beeley: “Typically we ask candidates: 'When you are not studying, what do you do to have fun?'
 Some people can struggle with this straightforward question, but it allows us to find out a bit more about a candidate and it gives them a great opportunity to show some personality.
 A candidate once told us they were a baking enthusiast: this sparked off a discussion about signature bakes and the ever-popular TV baking contest.
 It doesn’t matter what the candidate is interested in as long as they can talk enthusiastically about it – then they have a chance of capturing our attention.”

 Both Beeley and our trainee sources agreed V&E's unstructured training contract lends itself to self-starters.
 “You need to be willing to take responsibility and have a go, but you also need to use your common sense,” Beeley clarifies, adding that the latter “is actually quite a rare quality, despite the name.”

-He goes on to tell us the firm is pretty open when it comes to trainees' university backgrounds – this year its population includes graduates of Oxford, Exeter and Durham – and that excellent academics are a must.
+He goes on to tell us the firm is pretty open when it comes to trainees' university backgrounds – the 2016/17 trainee group contained graduates of Bristol, Durham, Exeter, Oxford, Liverpool and Warwick – and that excellent academics are a must.
 While legal work experience is generally preferable as it “demonstrates a genuine interest” in the law, the firm also considers those with relevant non-legal experience – so make sure you don't leave that six months you pulled pints in the student union off your CV.
 “We recognise this can provide you with useful skills, like business planning or people skills, and it shows a willingness to get involved and juggle various competing demands,” explains Beeley, who adds: “Maybe I'm biased – I used to work in bars myself.”

 Trends in the energy sector